comsci-decs/DPblaster/README.md

 The project is contained within a single `index.html` file and relies on a few local image assets.

+/
-/├── index.html            # The main and only HTML file containing all the structure, styles, and scripts.├── dpblast_logo.png      # The main logo for the sticky header.├── cpe_frame.png         # The frame for Computer Engineering students.├── cs_frame.png          # The frame for Computer Science students.├── decs.png              # DECS organization logo.├── acoes.png             # ACOES organization logo.├── ccss.png              # CCSS organization logo.└── decs_logo_small.png   # The small, fixed logo at the bottom right.
+├── index.html  # The main and only HTML file containing all the structure, styles, and scripts.
+├── dpblast_logo.png      # The main logo for the sticky header.
+├── cpe_frame.png         # The frame for Computer Engineering students.
+├── cs_frame.png          # The frame for Computer Science students.
+├── decs.png              # DECS organization logo.
+├── acoes.png             # ACOES organization logo.
+├── ccss.png              # CCSS organization logo.
+└── decs_logo_small.png   # The small, fixed logo at the bottom right.
 ---

 ## 🛠️ Setup for GitHub Pages